Terms and Conditions

 - If, after you depart for the Event, it becomes apparent that a significant proportion of the arrangements you have booked cannot be provided, DTC will make suitable alternative arrangements at no extra cost to you and will, where appropriate (and provided the change in your arrangements has not been caused by force majeure) compensate you for the difference in value between the arrangements you should have received and the alternative arrangements made.
 In particular, because DTC neither owns, manages nor controls the accommodation or transportation that it uses it is possible that DTC may be advised that your reserved accommodation is not available when you arrive at your destination.
 In this event DTC will endeavour to secure accommodation of at least the same standard in that destination.

-- Should you wish to cancel your place on an Event you must notify The Partner and DTC in writing by email.
+- Should you wish to cancel your place on an Event you must notify DTC and the Partner (if applicable) in writing by email.
 Such notification will only be deemed to have been given on receipt by Us of your letter or email.
 Please state the reason for your cancellation as you may be covered by your insurance policy.

-- No allowance or refund can be made for meals, rooms, excursions, flights etc., included in the price of your Event but not taken, nor can any refund be made for lost, mislaid or destroyed travel tickets or vouchers or personally incurred costs before the event such as vaccinations, visa fees, kit or equipment, or travel insurance.
+- No allowance or refund can be made for meals, rooms, excursions, flights etc., included in the price of your Event but not taken, nor can any refund be made for lost, mislaid or destroyed travel tickets or vouchers or personally incurred costs before the event such as, but not limited to, vaccinations, airport hotels or parking, visa fees, kit or equipment, or travel insurance.

 Greater than 70 days – Loss of Registration Fee only